edgio-docs/edgio-docs/src/guides/v7/performance/redirects.md

 ## Bulk Redirects {/*bulk-redirects*/}

 This capability allows you to define a list of URLs for which we will return a `3xx` response with a `Location` header set to the desired URL.
-Manage this environment-specific list through the **Redirects** page by either manually adding redirect configurations or by importing a CSV file.
+Manage URL redirects on a per environment basis by either manually adding redirect configurations or by importing a CSV file.

 **Key information:**
 -   Your redirect configuration is excluded from versioning.
 This allows you to roll back an environment to a previous version without affecting your URL redirects.